kurt-krueckeberg/open-fda-device-events/docs/api.md

 |report\_date|string|date of the report, or the date that the report was forwarded to the manufacturer and/or the fda.|
 |report\_source\_code|string|source of the adverse event report|
 |type\_of\_report|array of strings|the type of report.|

-### FDA Medical Device Product Codes

-The FDA uses three-letter, upper-case codes to identify every medical device.
-The device codes can be [downloaded](foiclass.zip).
-The files's other fields are explained [here](https://www.fda.gov/medical-devices/classify-your-medical-device/download-product-code-classification-files#description).

 See these [LAISK-related Device Codes from Classification Database](lasik-device-codes.md).